tidepool-org/datica-policies-jamdocs/docs/policies.md

 ## Physical Security Policy

-There are two principal workforce operating environments where physical security is under partial or full control of Datica: the corporate offices and third party cloud provider’s data center operations.
-Although different controls are applied at the different facilities, the physical security goals are largely the same: access to all Datica facilities is restricted to only authorized workforce members and security safeguards are in place to effectively minimize and manage risk to an acceptable level while remaining in compliance with Datica’s obligations to ensure the confidentiality, integrity, and availability of its, and its customers' assets.
-Corporate offices, authorized remote and teleworking locations, and all Datica information systems, shall not and do not store Tier 1 (Protected) physical or electronic data, such as ePHI and Cardholder Data.
-All workforce members are made aware of this requirement and routinely reminded that it is their responsibility to report an incident of unauthorized access or storage of covered data to Datica’s Chief Security Officer and/or Privacy Officer.
+There are two principal workforce operating environments where physical security is under partial or full control of Tidepool: the corporate offices and third party cloud provider’s data center operations.
+Although different controls are applied at the different facilities, the physical security goals are largely the same: access to all Tidepool facilities is restricted to only authorized workforce members and security safeguards are in place to effectively minimize and manage risk to an acceptable level while remaining in compliance with Tidepool’s obligations to ensure the confidentiality, integrity, and availability of its, and its customers' assets.
+Corporate offices, authorized remote and teleworking locations, and all Tidepool information systems, shall not and do not store Tier 1 (Protected) physical or electronic data, such as ePHI and Cardholder Data.
+All workforce members are made aware of this requirement and routinely reminded that it is their responsibility to report an incident of unauthorized access or storage of covered data to Tidepool’s Chief Security Officer and/or Privacy Officer.

-Datica works with third party vendors to assure restriction of physical access to Datica Systems.
-Datica and its subcontractors control access to the physical buildings/facilities that house these systems/applications, or in which Datica workforce members operate, in accordance with applicable compliance requirements (e.g., HIPAA, HITRUST, GDPR, etc.) and their implementation specifications.
-The following mandatory physical safeguards and workforce member obligations shall be constantly enforced at Datica:
+Tidepool works with third party vendors to assure restriction of physical access to Tidepool Systems.
+Tidepool and its subcontractors control access to the physical buildings/facilities that house these systems/applications, or in which Tidepool workforce members operate, in accordance with applicable compliance requirements (e.g., HIPAA, HITRUST, GDPR, etc.) and their implementation specifications.
+The following mandatory physical safeguards and workforce member obligations shall be constantly enforced at Tidepool:

 * Visitor and third party support access is recorded and supervised.
 All visitors shall be escorted by employees or authorized delegates.
 * Fire extinguishers and detectors are installed according to applicable laws and regulations; the fire authorities are automatically notified if a fire alarm is activated.
 * Facility maintenance is controlled and conducted by authorized personnel in accordance with contractual obligations, supplier-recommended intervals, insurance policies, and the organization’s maintenance program.
 All maintenance work requiring physical interaction  shall be tracked.
-Datica maintains a list of authorized maintenance organizations or personnel, ensures that non-escorted personnel performing maintenance on the information system have required access authorizations, and designates organizational personnel with required access authorizations and technical competence to supervise the maintenance activities of personnel who do not possess the required access authorizations.
+Tidepool maintains a list of authorized maintenance organizations or personnel, ensures that non-escorted personnel performing maintenance on the information system have required access authorizations, and designates organizational personnel with required access authorizations and technical competence to supervise the maintenance activities of personnel who do not possess the required access authorizations.
 * Electronic and physical media containing covered information is securely destroyed (or the information securely removed) prior to disposal.
 Any surplus equipment must be stored securely while not in use, and disposed of or sanitized when no longer required.
 * In situations where the physical mailing of covered and/or confidential materials is required, workforce members shall ensure the materials are not externally visible through the use of privacy envelopes, tamper-proof/evident mailers, etc.; the Office Administrator will facilitate the procurement and distribution of these supplies.
 * Physical access is restricted using smart locks that track all access.